Graduate Admissions

 Multiple Applications

-If you are applying to more than one MA or PhD program at Ohio State (you may apply to three in a term), a separate application and fee are required for each program, as are separate recommendation letters.
-However, only one set of transcripts and test scores is needed. unless otherwise requested by a program.
-Please contact WGSS program coordinator Rebekah Sims if you are planning on applying to more than one program at a time.
+If applying to more than one MA or PhD program at Ohio State (you may apply up to three in a term), a separate application and fee are required for each program, as are separate recommendation letters.
+However, only one set of transcripts and test scores is needed, unless otherwise requested by a program.
+Please contact WGSS Graduate Program Coordinator, Laurel Clarkson, if you are planning to apply to more than one program at a time.

 Dual Degrees

 Applicants wishing to pursue dual master's degrees must apply to and be admitted to both programs before a dual degree plan can be created.
-Intent to pursue a dual degree program must be communicated directly to the WGSS program coordinator Rebekah Sims as part of the process of admission.
+Intent to pursue a dual degree program must be communicated directly to the WGSS Program Coordinator, Laurel Clarkson, as part of the admissions process.
 Per Graduate School regulations, dual PhD-MA plans cannot be accommodated.

 Additional Information